FazOuard/CS-girlies-make-learning-fun/readme.md

 # Hello Welcome to the cs girlies repo hackathon <br />
-The hackathon aim is to make learning fun, so I decided to create a video game that uses LLM to understand the user's notes.
+The hackathon aim is to make learning fun, so I decided to create a video game that combines the Pomodoro technique for smarter study timing, plus an LLM powered PDF reader to boost learning and save time.

 I'm going to explain to you what packages I used, how I made it work and the concept behind my code. <br />